ballatae/Exploration-of-ViT-and-CNN-for-Medical-Image-Processing/dataset_cards/DATACARD_lgg_mri_segmentation.md

 ## Limitations & Risks

 - Lack of detailed metadata on imaging acquisition (scanner type, magnetic field strength, protocol)
 - The pruning / removal of some images may introduce selection bias
-- The dataset size (≈ 2,470 image pairs) may still be modest for very deep architectures
 - Class imbalance: region vs background dominance (very large non-tumor regions)
 - Generalization risk: models may not generalize to other MRI protocols / institutions